 “Can I have all the reject photos too please?”

-No you can’t.
+No, you can’t.
 There’s a reason why those photos don’t make the cut, and that’s because they’re not good enough, or they’re duplicates of what I’ve already taken.
 The portfolio of work is only as strong as the weakest photo, so by including all these dud photos, I would be bringing down the overall quality of my work by sharing them with you.
-Trust a photographer when they say that you don’t want those photo, because the ones you do get will be much better.
+Trust a photographer when they say that you don’t want those photos because the ones you do get will be much better.

 “I hate having my photo taken.”

-I know it’s not very nice, and I should probably be more sympathetic about another person’s insecurities when they come in front of a camera, but if you’re at event where there’s a photographer, there’s a good chance your photo is going to be taken.
+I know it’s not very nice, and I should probably be more sympathetic about another person’s insecurities when they come in front of a camera, but if you’re at an event where there’s a photographer, there’s a good chance your photo is going to be taken.
 Avoid the camera as much as you like, but don’t go up to a photographer and ask them to avoid you, because that’s just not going to happen; there are more important things going on.
-Almost every event I work on there’s a camera shy person, and I do my best to let them warm up to the camera before I get too snap happy, but I always end up getting a photo.
+Almost every event I work on there’s a camera-shy person, and I do my best to let them warm up to the camera before I get too snap happy, but I always end up getting a photo.
 I personally don’t care who I’m taking a photo of, and if someone asks me to avoid them, and the client doesn’t seem to mind, then I will, but I’m not going out of my way to make this happen.

 “You must have a great camera.”